-It seems the differences between Republican and Democrat voters extend beyond political ideology.
+It seems the differences between Republican and Democrat voters extend beyond their political views.

-A full accounting of the recently-released survey on the television viewing patters of voters from both political parties shows that Republicans tend to watch more mainstream, broadcast television shows – reality competition shows in particular – while Democrats tend to watch more niche-oriented cable fare.
+A full accounting of a recently-released survey on the television viewing patters of voters from both parties obtained by Multichannel News shows that Republicans tend to watch more mainstream, broadcast television shows — in particular reality competition shows – while Democrats tend to watch more niche-oriented cable fare.

-Excluding news and music content, the Experian Simmons survey — conducted between April 2009 and June 2010 and representing all entertainment programming from the 2009-10 TV season– found that more than two-thirds of the top 25 most popular Democratic shows were cable shows, including the top show — HBO’s Real Time With Bill Maher, according to the organization.
+Excluding news and music content, the Experian Simmons survey — conducted between April 2009 and June 2010 and representing all entertainment programming from the 2010-11 TV season– found that 17 of the top 25 most popular Democratic shows were cable shows, including the top show, HBO’s Real Time With Bill Maher, according to the organization.

 “Many of the top indexing shows for Democrats are on cable, including the character-driven dramas,” said John Fetto, senior marketing manager for Experian Simmons.
 “Democrats tend to prefer reality for the sake of reality … their reality shows focus more on providing a window into the lives of outrageous or unique people, like Kourtney & Khloe.”